SonyCSLParis/web-services/README.md

 * https://www.themealdb.com/api.php for the MealDB API.
 * https://www.wordsapi.com for the Words Dictionary API.

-Once you obtained them, you need to copy paste them in the api_keys.lisp file and save them by pressing ctrl+x+e.
+Once you obtained them, you need to copy paste them in the api_keys.lisp file that you can find in the main directory and evaluate them by pressing ctrl+x+e.

 #### 1.Dictionaries and Thesaurus: